asylve/Craiglist-Cars-Study/README.md

 ## 4.2 LightGBM (MAE $2,300)

 This tree-based gradient boosting model performed much better than the linear model.
 Only minor changes to the data were performed before fitting: outliers with a price above $100,000 and odometer above 1,000,000km were droped, and the few rows with missing data were dropped.
+LightGBM can handle categorical features directly so no encoding was required.

 Optimal hyperparameters for the model were found with a cross-validated gridsearch over the entire dataset (sklearn GridSearchCV).
 Next 20% of the data was held out for validation and training/validation scores were plotted against boosting round iteration.
 While the training score dropped much lower than the validation score, the validation score at no point started to increase (see below).